 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law:

 Related Resources for California Capital Punishment Laws:

 The death penalty is the most severe of punishments a state can pronounce on a criminal defendant.
 However, the laws in California are in a state of flux and subject to change without warning.
-If you or someone you know is being accused of a death penalty crime, get legal help as soon as possible.
-You can begin with a free case review by an California criminal defense attorney today.
+Whether you're charged with a capital crime or something less serious, it's always smart to get professional counsel when faced with prison or other serious consequences.
+Don't leave your fate to chance; contact a California criminal defense attorney today.

 Contact a qualified attorney.